Haim Sabato: Biography

 Haim Sabato was born to a family of Aleppan-Syrian descent in Cairo.
 In the 1950s, his family immigrated to Israel and lived in a "ma'abara" (transit camp) in Kiryat HaYovel, Jerusalem.
 He studied at a Talmud Torah in Bayit Vegan, in the vicinity, and after it attended the "Netiv Meir" yeshiva-high school, also in Bayit Vegan.
 Rabbi Aryeh Bina, Rosh Yeshiva of "Netiv Meir", was one of his key influences.

 After graduation, he joined the "Hesder" program at Yeshivat Hakotel, in the old city of Jerusalem, which combines yeshiva studies with military service.
 His experiences during the Yom Kippur war, at the age of 21, led him to write Adjusting Sights.

 After the war, Sabato spent the next few years at Yeshivat Mercaz Harav, the spiritual home of religious Zionism.
 After receiving rabbinical ordination, Sabato co-founded Yeshivat Birkat Moshe in Ma'aleh Adumim, near Jerusalem, in 1977.

 Literary style

-Sabato's lyrical writing, with sentences studded with phrases drawn from, and referring to, passages in the Bible and Talmud has won him numerous fans and made him a symbol of the "pitfalls" of translating literary works form one language to another.
+Sabato's lyrical writing, with sentences studded with phrases drawn from, and referring to, passages in the Bible and Talmud has won him numerous fans and made him a symbol of the "pitfalls" of translating literary works from one language to another.
 He has published four novels in addition to Rabbinical works.